amaroo77/hello-world/README.md

 # hello-world

-this is my first try in github
+This is my first try in github

+I am Neo I got interesting in this coding course
+Also want to increase IT knowledge